 Classics students attend a wide variety of programs, ranging from Ireland to Jordan, from Modern Standard Arabic to material conservation, from Homer to the reception of the film Gladiator.
-You need to consult with an advisor from Macalester’s International Center as well as with your academic advisor in choosing the right program.
+You need to consult with an advisor from Macalester’s Center for Study Away as well as with your academic advisor in choosing the right program.

 Faculty members from the Macalester Classics department offer a January program approximately every other year.
 Traveling and working together creates strong personal and professional ties.

-Omrit is an interdisciplinary learning experience and anyone is eligible to participate in the excavation without previous experience in archaeology.
-This season's archaeological goals include excavating inside the temple, especially the temple cella, and continuing the preservation and reconstruction of both phases of the temple.
+Omrit is an interdisciplinary learning experience and anyone is eligible to participate without previous experience in archaeology.
+The project has reached the study and conservation stage, and students are helping preserve and present both phases of the temple.

 Students share their experience of study away.